rollovd/Face-Semantical-Segmentation/README.md

 # Solution
 Apparently, the main task was connected with augmentations approaches: I used horizontal flip (face position won't change due to this fact), small RGB-shift (lightning), random crop (in order to limit out image).
-Then I encountered with the problem that proposal masks are in shape of rgb-tensors (num_channels $\times$ width $\times$ height).
+Then I encountered with the problem that proposal masks are in shape of rgb-tensors (num_channels x width x height).
 Therefore, I decided to transform them into the matrix, where each pixel corresponds to distinct class.
 I solved it via KMeans, since we had several points, where figures are not discrete (not 0, 127, 255).
 I thought about simple threshold, but it was like a "crutch" (due to the fact that each triple of values are always differ among themselves).

 Below you'll be able to contemplate the obtained results on test script: